SulavShrestha-10/Academic-Projects/README.md

 # Academic-Projects

-This repository has all the projects that were done for the Bachelors.
+This repository has all the projects that were done during the academic sessions of bachelors level.

-# Test for branching

-This is a test for learning branching.